My Creative Process: How I Created The Fear Guide

 Researching your ideas is really important.
 It’s an opportunity to see what is out there, how other people are talking about your topic, what they’re not talking about, and see if there is anything important that you missed.

-Also Read: Creating And Rocking A Niche Brand With Anthony Bencomo
+Also Read: Building A Quirky Brand With Bryanda Law

 I wanted to make sure that I didn’t miss highlighting any important steps for quieting your fear.
 Researching also helped me to determine the order of my steps.